-In considering the designation of the proposed Kedzie & 183rd Redevelopment Project Area ("TIF District"), the Village of Homewood (the "Village") has authorized the study of the area indicated in the map attached hereto as Appendix I (the "Study Area") to determine whether it qualifies for consideration as a "redevelopment project area" ("TIF") pursuant to the Tax Increment Allocation Redevelopment Act, 65 ILCS 5/11-74.4-1 et seq., as amended ("TIF Act" or the "Act").
-Kane, McKenna and Associates, Inc. ("KMA"), has agreed to undertake the study of the Study Area.
-The Study Area consists of twenty-eight (28) tax parcels (as described in Appendix I) comprised of approximately thirty-three (33) acres, and twenty-one (21) buildings.
+In considering the designation of the proposed 183rd West TIF District Redevelopment Project Area ("TIF District"), the Village of Homewood (the "Village") has authorized the study of the area indicated in the map attached hereto as Appendix I (the "Study Area") to determine whether it qualifies for consideration as a "redevelopment project area" ("TIF") pursuant to the Tax Increment Allocation Redevelopment Act, 65 ILCS 5/11-74.4-1 et seq., as amended ("TIF Act" or the "Act").
+Ryan has agreed to undertake the study of the Study Area.
+The Study Area consists of two (2) tax parcels (as described in Appendix II) comprised of approximately eight (8) acres and two (2) buildings.
 The proposed TIF designation will serve to improve the Village's western gateway along 183rd Street.

 The proposed TIF District was found to have various qualification factors that would enable the Village to designate the Study Area as a "conservation area" as defined in the TIF Act.
-Fifteen (15) of the twenty-one (21) buildings, or sixty-eight percent (71%) are over thirty-five (35) years in age.
+Both of the two (2) buildings within the Study Area, or one hundred percent (100%), are thirtyfive (35) years in age or older.
 These building ages qualify the Study Area as a "conservation" area.
-Additional qualifying factors in the Study Area include obsolescence, deterioration, lack of community planning, and excessive vacancies.
+Additional qualifying factors in the Study Area include obsolescence, deterioration, excessive vacancies, lagging or declining EAV and structure below minimum code standards.